 Gwen paced the small cabin.
 “Human testing wasn’t supposed to start for another five years.”

 Lance stopped her.
 “Gwen, what are you talking about?”

 “Don’t act like you don’t know.”
 She pushed him off of her.
 “Why do you think I was there?”

 “Because you were an expert in animal training.
 Why else would you have been there?”
 Lance didn’t know what she was talking about.
 He trained dolphins to salvage things from wrecks, and until now, he thought Gwen trained otters and other animals to do the same thing.

 Gwen muttered to herself.
 “The super soldier project.
 They were testing it on the animals first.”

 Lance held his breath.
 He didn’t want to alarm the two upstairs.
-If they were doing the testings on humans here there should be no problem.
+If they were doing the testings on humans here, there should be no problem.
 He’d bring Charlie and a few other guys back and take care of the mess.
 The zombies were contained.
-It would be an easy clean up.
-As Lance stated to relax so did Gwen.
+It would be an easy clean-up.
+As Lance started to relax, so did Gwen.
 Everything would be alright.